Construction of perfect tensors using biunimodular vectors

 In this work, we provide a construction of AME($4,d$) states or, equivalently, perfect tensors in SU($d^2$) that are diagonal in a maximally entangled basis for bipartite state space $\mathbb{C}^d \otimes \mathbb{C}^d$.
-Our main interest is in local dimension $d=6$ as all existing constructions of AME($4,d$) states based on error correcting codes \cite{Goyeneche2015}, combinatorial designs \cite{Goyeneche_2012_Genuinely,Goyeneche2015,GRMZ_2018}, and graph states \cite{Helwig_2013} fail in $d=6$.
-The maximally entangled basis in $\mathbb{C}^d \otimes \mathbb{C}^d$ used in this work is obtained from the Weyl-Heisenberg basis \cite{weylqgroup}, which is a nice unitary error basis \cite{knill1996group,AndreasMono}.
-It has been shown in Ref.~\cite{Tyson_2003} that a given unitary operator that is diagonal in a maximally entangled basis is dual unitary or, equivalently, maximally entangled unitary iff the discrete Fourier transform of the phase-valued (unimodular) two-dimensional array consisting of its eigenvalues is also unimodular.
-The conditions for dual unitarity using the same maximally entangled basis were given in Ref.~\cite{yu2023hierarchical} in terms of a set of cyclic orthogonality conditions involving $d^2$ eigenvalues of the given unitary operator.
+Our main interest is in local dimension six as all existing constructions of AME($4,d$) states based on error correcting codes \cite{Goyeneche2015}, combinatorial designs \cite{Goyeneche_2012_Genuinely,Goyeneche2015,GRMZ_2018}, and graph states \cite{Helwig_2013} fail in $d=6$.
+The maximally entangled basis in $\mathbb{C}^d \otimes \mathbb{C}^d$ used in this work is obtained from the Weyl-Heisenberg basis \cite{weylqgroup}, which is a ``nice unitary error basis'' \cite{knill1996group,AndreasMono}.
+It has been shown in Ref.~\cite{Tyson_2003} that a unitary operator diagonal in a maximally entangled basis is dual unitary or, equivalently, maximally entangled unitary iff the discrete Fourier transform of the phase-valued (unimodular) two-dimensional array consisting of its eigenvalues is also unimodular.
+The conditions for dual unitarity were also given in Ref.~\cite{yu2023hierarchical} in terms of a set of cyclic orthogonality conditions involving $d^2$ eigenvalues of the given unitary operator.
 Equivalently, these cyclic orthogonality conditions mean that the phase-valued $d \times d$ matrix has vanishing periodic autocorrelations.

-Sequences, vectors, and higher dimensional arrays having vanishing autocorrelations have been studied in different areas of mathematics \cite{Bjrck1990FunctionsOM,Gilbert_2010_Fourier,FUHR201586} and applied sciences for a long time \cite{Frank1962PhaseSP,CALABRO1967537}.
+Sequences, vectors, and higher dimensional arrays having vanishing autocorrelations have been studied for a long time in different areas of mathematics \cite{Bjrck1990FunctionsOM,Gilbert_2010_Fourier,FUHR201586} and applied sciences \cite{Frank1962PhaseSP,CALABRO1967537}.
 These are called perfect sequences or arrays (depending on the context) and have useful applications in cryptography, digital signal processing, see Refs.\cite{Frank1962PhaseSP,CALABRO1967537,Schyndel1994ADW,Mow_1993_Thesis,Blake2017} and the references therein.
 For the purposes of this work, we only focus on two-dimensional perfect arrays or vectors consisting of phases whose discrete Fourier transform is also phase-valued (unimodular).